MoOx/phenomic/docs/content/news/2017/06/introducing-1.0.0-alpha.md

 Today we're officially releasing the first alpha of our 1.0.0 API, and we'd be really grateful for your feedback while we finalise the last details and the docs.

+Be sure to check out ["Getting Started"](/docs/getting-started) page!

-You can have a look on [this website source](https://github.com/phenomic/phenomic/tree/master/docs) and [learn how to get started](/packages/preset-react-app/docs/getting-started/README.md).
+You can have a look on [this website source](https://github.com/phenomic/phenomic/tree/master/docs) and [learn how to get started](https://github.com/phenomic/phenomic/tree/master/packages/preset-react-app/docs/getting-started/README.md).

 We hope you'll like this release!